statueofdavid/david-bb-site/README.md

 # david-bb-site
-my latest attempt at a portfolio
+my latest attempt at a portfolio, an interactive site w/o js